Khetcho: Armeno-Tatar clashes

 Thereafter, during the Armenian–Tatar massacres of 1905–07, Khetcho participated in the defense of Armenians throughout the Caucasus.
 During his participation, he was assistant to Nikol Duman, an Armenian fedayee from Karabakh.
 He was in charge of defending Armenian villages that were situated next to the Arax river.

 Iranian Constitutional Revolution

-During the Iranian Constitutional Revolution, Khetcho fought the anti-constitutionalists alongside Yeprem Khan and Keri from 1908–10.
+During the Iranian Constitutional Revolution, Khetcho fought the anti-constitutionalists alongside Yeprem Khan and Keri from 1908 to 1910.
 Khetcho's unit spearheaded the monarchist's army becoming a viable force within its ranks.
 In 1910, while in battle, Khetcho's jawbone was shattered by a bullet.
 Thereafter, he was forced to settle in Switzerland.

 World War I

 In the First Balkan War of 1912–13, the Ottoman Empire had lost its Balkan possessions to Christian uprisings, intensifying fears in the Turkish homeland that the Empire's increasingly restive Armenian Christian minority—with the assistance or encouragement of Western governments—might also attempt to establish an independent state, resulting in the breakup of Turkey itself.
 Distrust and suspicion of Armenians reached a peak following the outbreak of World War I, when a successful advance of Russian troops across the Turkish border into the heavily Armenian-populated vilayet of Van in early 1915 was blamed on Armenian disloyalty, leading the Turkish government to adopt a set of extreme measures which would culminate in the Armenian genocide.

 Prior to the start of World War I, Khetcho participated in the Armenian Revolutionary Federation Council meeting in Berlin.
 Khetcho was then tasked to acquire armaments in order to support self-defense efforts.
 At the start of the war, he was one of the five Armenian legions formed to enter Ottoman territory forming the Armenian volunteer units under Russian command.
 During the Van Resistance, Khetcho's unit was among the first to enter and liberate it on May 5, 1915.
 This was followed by the Russian armies occupation of the city a few days later.